ChemAxon/marvinjs-docker-example/official_image/README.md

 ChemAxon provides a License server that you can use to access your license.
 For this, please consult the documentation: https://docs.chemaxon.com/display/docs/License+Server+Configuration

-We will set up the environment with license server URL,ad your credential.
+We will set up the environment with license server URL, and your credential.
 For this obtain your credential from https://accounts.chemaxon.com/license-server If you can not see your credentials there, please contact your salse representative.